Bertoid1311/B7094/README.md

 You can attach any file, with any name, to a tape drive -- either via a Tape Unit's 'Opn' button or via an EC7 script's 'Mount' command.
 But any file you expect to be usable with IBSYS must have a filename extension of either '.BCD' or '.BIN' (upper- or lower-case, doesn't matter).
 This is true even if the file is otherwise a properly-formatted P7B image containing "real" data.
 Further, any file intended for use with IBSYS that contains BCD records (with even parity), or **begins** with BCD records in the case of a "hybrid" tape (such as a job input tape) must have the '.BCD' extension.
 And a file which contains binary records (with odd parity), such as an operating system or stand-alone diagnostic tape, must have the '.BIN' extension.

-You can also save the text in the Tape Viewer window by clicking the 'Save' pushbutton at the top left of the window.
+You can also save the text in the Tape Viewer window by clicking the 'Save' button at the top left of the window.
 There won't be any acknowledgment of the button press, but you'll get a "dump" file in the ..\Output directory with the extension '.DMP', named according to the tape image file that was being displayed (e.g., 'SYSOUT.BCD.DMP' or 'SYSIN.BCD.DMP').
 The dump file name will always reflect the format (and hence the extension) of the tape image that was being displayed in the Tape Viewer (either '.BCD' or '.BIN') but in fact the text in the Tape Viewer window will be saved in whatever mode the Tape Viewer is currently displaying: either 'BCD' or 'Binary'.

 ## Writing and running your own programs